exbotanical/zito.fyi/content/a-comprehensive-frontend-style-guide.md

 ---
 title: 'Rules to Die on a Hill By: A Decisive JavaScript Style Guide'
-cover: images/kali-15.jpg
+cover: images/cardew.jpg
-coverAlt: 'l'
+coverAlt: Chaos and order.
+An excerpt from Cornelius Cardew's "Treatise"
-description: 'I recently made the biggest change of my career - switching from tabs to spaces.
+description: 'I recently made the biggest change of my career – switching from tabs to spaces.
 But why stop there?
 Today, I rationalize my code style decisions over the years.'
 datePublished: '04/19/2022'
-dateModified: '04/19/2022'
 category: 'programming'
 tags:
   - frontend